mui/material-ui/docs/pages/blog/mui-x-v8-alpha-zero.md

 You can rest assured that all MUI X v8 components will be fully compatible with Material UI v5 and v6.
 ::::

-## What's the plan to get to a stable release?
+## What's the plan to get to the next major release?

 Before the official release of MUI X v8, we’ll go through a few months of pre-releases.
 During this period, we’ll continue with our usual weekly release process and follow [semantic versioning](https://semver.org/).